|Arduino Zero Pro Released Amid Legal Dispute|

 Two lawsuits, one in US and the other in Italy, are underway to resolve the dispute over the ownership of the trademark and the legitimacy of its use, but makers are probably more interested in the new hardware which is said to offer new opportunities for building IoT devices, wearable technologies, high tech automation and robotics and also that it is an ideal educational tool for learning about 32-bit application development.

 The Arduino Zero Pro represents a simple, yet powerful, 32-bit extension of the Arduino UNO platform.
 The board is powered by Atmel’s SAMD21 MCU, featuring a 32-bit ARM Cortex® M0 core.
-With the addition of the Zero board, the Arduino family becomes larger with a new member providing increased performance.

 The power of its Atmel’s core gives this board an upgraded flexibility and boosts the scope of projects one can think of and make; moreover, it makes the Zero Pro the ideal educational tool for learning about 32-bit application development.